 Jan Haas, “Mrs. Haas”, is the Owner/Administrator of Trent Montessori.

 Jan has a BA in Sociology/Early Childhood from Hanover College and her AMI (Association Montessori International) Certification.
 Jan started Trent in 1981 with 4 students.
 Jan enjoys traveling, reading. camping, and antique mall shopping.
-Jan, along with her husband, Eric, and their three adult children: Lan, (Katie), Ryan, (Kate), and Erin, (Kraig) all Trent graduates and six grandchildren, enjoy spending time together at their lake house….”No Worries”.
+Jan, along with her husband, Eric, and their three adult children: Lan, (Katie), Ryan, (Kate), and Erin, (Kraig) all Trent graduates and six grandchildren.
+She enjoys spending time together at their lake house….”No Worries”.

 My favorite part of leading such a wonderful group of teachers is when I see them truly loving their job and putting their time and attention into meeting each and every child’s needs.
 Whether it is holding a child until a parent arrives, making Valentine’s cards because the parent forgot, going the extra mile to see that the child has just the right lesson to help them “get it”, calling the parent and letting them know that their child is ok, and looking out for each other.
 This is what makes our school so very special with extremely special and loving teachers.